-This document will be reviewed whenever further information becomes available.
+The contents of this document are believed to be current.
 Please continue to refer to the website for in-date versions.

 Background

 Ebola virus is one a group of viruses that cause viral haemorrhagic fever.
 It was first identified in 1976 in what is now the Democratic Republic of the Congo.
 The associated illness is referred to as Ebola virus disease (EVD).